Cluster Forests: Experiments

 \subsection{Feature selection capability of CF}

-In this subsection, we describe three simulations that aim to study the feature selection capability and ``noise-resistance" feature of CF. Assume the underlying data are generated i.i.d. by Gaussian mixture \eqref{eq:gm}.
+In this subsection, we describe three simulations that aim to study the feature selection capability and ``noise-resistance" feature of CF. Assume the underlying data are generated i.i.d.\ by Gaussian mixture \eqref{eq:gm}.

-In the first simulation, a sample of $4000$ observations is generated from \eqref{eq:gm} with $\bm{\mu}=(0,...,0,1,2,...,100)^T$ and the diagonals of $\Sigma$ are all $1$ while the non-diagonals are i.i.d. uniform from $[0,0.5]$ subject to symmetry and positive definitiveness of $\Sigma$.
+In the first simulation, a sample of $4000$ observations is generated from \eqref{eq:gm} with $\bm{\mu}=(0, \ldots, 0,1,2, \ldots, 100)^T$ and the diagonals of $\Sigma$ are all $1$ while the non-diagonals are i.i.d.\ uniform from $[0,0.5]$ subject to symmetry and positive definitiveness of $\Sigma$.
 Denote this dataset as $\bm{G}_1$.
 At each step of cluster growing one feature is sampled from $\mathcal{F}$ and tested to see if it is to be included in the clustering vector by the $\kappa$ criterion.
-We run the clustering vector growth procedure until all features have been attempted with duplicate features excluded. $100$ clustering vectors are generated.
-In Figure~\ref{figure:clusterVectors}, all but one of the $100$ clustering vectors include at least one feature from the top $3$ features (ranked according to the $|\mu[i]|$ value) and all clustering vectors contain at least one of the top $5$ features.
+We run the clustering vector growth procedure until all features have been attempted with duplicate features excluded.
+We generate $100$ clustering vectors using this procedure.
+In Figure~\ref{figure:clusterVectors}, all but one of the $100$ clustering vectors include at least one feature from the top three features (ranked according to the $|\mu[i]|$ value) and all clustering vectors contain at least one of the top five features.